Turnip Winter: Social unrest

 Driven by starvation, children would break into barns and loot orchards in search of food.
 Such disregard for authority effectively doubled the youth crime rate in Germany.
 Historian G.J.
-Meyer noted that, according to a report from a prominent Berlin physician, “eighty thousand children had died of starvation in 1916.”
+Meyer noted that, according to a report from a prominent Berlin physician, "eighty thousand children had died of starvation in 1916."
 Worker strikes were also common during this time as food shortages often directly led to labor unrest.
 The most notable strike took place in Düsseldorf in the summer of 1917 where workers complained of uneven food distribution.

 Military issues

 In 1916, a naval revolt arose from protests against inedible rations.
-Sailors claimed that they received rations, shorted by two ounces, for three consecutive weeks while officers ate and drank luxuriously.
+Sailors claimed that they received rations shorted by two ounces for three consecutive weeks while officers ate and drank luxuriously.
 The conservative German government believed a Socialist conspiracy was behind the mutiny.
-In 1926, German officials put Socialist Deputy Dittmann on trial for the uprising.
-Through letters from sailors to their respective homes, Dittmann illustrated that food was inedible and “did not have any political significance.”
+In 1926, German officials put Socialist Deputy Wilhelm Dittmann on trial for the uprising.
+Through letters from sailors to their respective homes, Dittmann illustrated that food was inedible and "did not have any political significance."
 The letters cleared the Socialist party from accusations that they had sought to extend the Bolshevik Revolution into Germany.

-Results and effects

-In October 1918, consumption of protein decreased to less than 20 percent.
-The Allied blockade policy continued following the armistice in November 1918.
-Food shortages led to prolonged malnutrition and subsequent civilian deaths from starvation and deficiency diseases.
-The addition of turnips to the diets of many Germans weakened their immune systems and contributed, in many cases, to illnesses such as influenza.
-During World War I, food shortages starved approximately 750,000 Germans to deaths.

 Aftermath

 The solution to replace potatoes with turnips greatly affected the diets and nutrition of the German people during and after the war.
-By the start of the war, Germany consumed potatoes more than any other food and the shortage greatly changed the gastronomic tastes of the Germans.
-In addition to affecting the German’s tastes, replacing the potatoes did not allow the German people to get the necessary vitamins and minerals they were accustomed to acquiring.
-The turnips did not just affect the potatoes, but the bread as well.
+By the start of the war, Germany consumed potatoes more than any other food, and the shortage greatly changed the gastronomic tastes of the Germans.
+In addition to affecting the Germans’ tastes, replacing the potatoes did not allow the German people to get the necessary vitamins and minerals they were accustomed to acquiring.
+The turnips did not affect just the potatoes, but the bread as well.
 Bread called Kriegsbrot ("War bread") contained flour from potatoes.
-When replaced by substitutes, the bread became significantly harder to digest, making it difficult for the body to adapt to this change.
+When replaced by substitutes, the bread became significantly harder to digest, making it difficult for the body to adapt.
 The Kriegsbrot demonstrates how the Turnip Winter reached the front lines as well, as soldiers were greatly affected by the lack of food.
-The continued search for substitutes during the blockade truly affected the ability for the German people to obtain food in cities.
-One woman recounts the experience by saying:
+The continued search for substitutes during the blockade truly affected the ability of the German people to obtain food in cities.
+Evelyn Blücher, an English woman married to Prince Blücher, recounts the experience in her memoir by saying:

 However, not only were there physical symptoms, as she describes, but also social consequences, such as the pillaging of food stores after the war.